Suraj7450/MindScape-Firebase/PRD.md

 *   **User Story 4 (Share Public Map):** I want to copy a shareable link to any public map to share with others.
 *   **User Story 5 (Unpublish My Maps):** I want to unpublish any of my public maps, removing them from the gallery.

 ### **3.9.
-Feature: User Authentication**
+Feature: User Authentication & Onboarding**
-Secure and simple user sign-up and login.
+Secure, simple, and visually inviting user authentication.

+*   **User Story 1 (Mind Entry Portal):** As a visitor, I want to be greeted by a premium, animated "Mind Entry Video" or visualization on the login page that communicates the app's value before I even sign in.
-*   **User Story 1 (Unified Auth):** As a new user, I want to enter my email and password to sign up.
+*   **User Story 2 (Unified Auth):** As a new user, I want to enter my email and password to sign up.
 If my email already exists, the form should seamlessly allow me to sign in instead.
+*   **User Story 3 (Social Login):** I want to be able to sign in easily using my Google account.
-*   **User Story 2 (Profile Management):** As a logged-in user, I want to see my avatar and name in the navbar and have a simple way to log out.
+*   **User Story 4 (Profile Management):** As a logged-in user, I want to see my avatar and name in the navbar and have a simple way to log out.

 ### **3.10.
 Feature: Breadcrumb Navigation**
 Navigation aid for branching maps.